 Modifications that may reduce your insurance premium

 Many small engines are highly energy efficient, as they run on fewer cylinders and make the car lighter.
 For this reason, car manufacturers are opting for smaller engines in new cars.
-For existing cars, some people choose to swap their engine for a smaller one with the same power – getting the same performance but using less energy.
+For existing cars, some people choose to swap their engine for a smaller one with the same power – effectively getting the same performance but using less energy.
 Just as increasing engine size can increase your premium, downgrading to a smaller engine can decrease your premium.

-If your car has been fitted with uprated brakes, its behaviour on the road will be altered.
+If your car has been fitted with updated brakes, its behaviour on the road will be altered.
 Sports drivers, for example, will install high-temperature brake pads and fluid to get shorter, more consistent stops out of their brakes.

-However, most cars are factory-fitted with suitable brakes already.
+However, most cars are factory fitted with suitable brakes already.
 If your car isn’t modified, or only has a few modifications like alloy wheels or suspension, your premium is unlikely to be affected.

 Upgrading your car’s suspension may make a noticeable difference to its handling, but most cars have adequate suspension as standard.
 As such, you’re unlikely to see a change in the cost of your policy, unless your car is already heavily modified – in which case, you may save about 5%.

 When a car turns or swerves, the effect of the weight transfer onto one side can, over time, negatively impact handling.
 This is why some drivers install sway bars – also known as anti-roll or stabiliser bars – which help to reduce body roll by connecting the right and left wheels.